Yelp/elastalert/docs/source/ruletypes.rst

 ``scan_entire_timeframe``: If true, when ElastAlert starts, it will always start querying at the current time minus the timeframe.
 ``timeframe`` must exist in the rule.
 This may be useful, for example, if you are using a flatline rule type with a large timeframe, and you want to be sure that if ElastAlert restarts, you can still get alerts.
-This may cause duplicate alerts for some rule types.
+This may cause duplicate alerts for some rule types, for example, Frequency can alert multiple times in a single timeframe, and if ElastAlert were to restart with this setting, it may scan the same range again, triggering duplicate alerts.

 Some rules and alerts require additional options, which also go in the top level of the rule configuration file.